psdwizzard/AssetUpdater/README.md

 AssetUpdater is a ComfyUI custom node package for processing large image asset libraries one file at a time.
 It is designed for texture, icon, and game-art update workflows where each source PNG needs to keep its folder structure, prompt context, alpha mask, and dimensions through an image-edit pipeline.

-The included demo workflow can be used with image editing models such as Qwen Image Edit, Flux Kontext or other ComfyUI compatable images edit models.
+The included demo workflow can be used with image editing models such as Qwen Image Edit, Flux Kontext or other ComfyUI compatable image edit models.

 ## What It Does